 Having worked thirty plus years with babies, toddlers, preschoolers, on up through the early elementary grades, i found myself to basically be filling in for a working parent, inotherwords, substitute parenting.
-My description is 'educarer,' a combination of caring for and educating.
-My intention was to foster the well-being of the child/ren i was in the presence of, be that in a household, pre-school, day care center.
+My role is as 'educarer,' a combination of caring for and educating.
+My intention is to foster the well-being of the child/ren i am in the presence of, be that in a household, pre-school, day care center.

 Every child is different.
 At the same time, there are some universal likenesses, which are indicative of all humans.
 The focus of being around an infant is to perceive its needs, which are unspoken, yet conveyed somehow.
 And so it is as the child grows, gains language and independent movement.
 So too the thought process develops.
 As does the personality and Ego evolve.
 Being in tune, connected, is how a parent picks up the baby's cues.
 Trial and error is also a part of finding out if this is what the child is 'saying' or meaning.
 This is applicable for adults as well, "am i understaning, hearing you correctly?"